gerryyang2025/awesome-share/_posts/2025-12-26-being-confused-about-when-to-use-generics.markdown

 ---
 layout: post
-title:  "Being confused about when to use generics"
+title:  "Being Confused About When To Use Generics"
 date:   2025-12-26 12:30:00 +0800
 categories: [GoLang]
 ---